Liovic031/Liovic031/README.md

 ## 💼 Career Goal

 To start my career as a Frontend Developer and grow through real-world projects, collaboration, and mentorship.

 ---

-## ⚡ Fun & Interests

-- 🏋️‍♂️ Going to the gym and staying active
-- ⚽ Playing sports and team games
-- 💻 Experimenting with new coding projects and frameworks
-- 🌍 Learning and exploring new technologies
-- 🎧 Listening to music while coding

----